Biodiversity and Natural Resources Law (835M3)

 The module examines international and regional approaches to the legal protection of biodiversity and natural and cultural heritage.
 It also examines the way in which some national jurisdictions (emphasising the UK approach) deal with this type of protection.
 The module will include consideration of the natural science and non-legal social-science that deals with measuring rates of biodiversity loss and the optimum way to protect biodiversity and cultural heritage as well as the interlinking with other volitions for protection.

-- to provide a grounding in the relevant international, regional and some aspects of national law
+- gain a grounding in the relevant international, regional and some aspects of national law

-- to provide a critical understanding of such law and the dynamics behind it
+- develop a critical understanding of such law and the dynamics behind it

-- to provide an understanding of the rationale behind approaches to protect biodiversity and heritage and the subject(s)’ relationship with other issues; and
+- learn about the rationale behind approaches to protect biodiversity and heritage and the subject(s)’ relationship with other issues; and

 100%: Written assessment (Essay)